 The Trustees have obtained written advice on the content of this Statement from Hymans Robertson LLP ("Hymans"), the Scheme's DC Investment Consultant.

-The Trustees will review this Statement at least every three years and without delay after any significant change in investment policy or demographic profile of the Scheme's membership.
-The Trustees will consult with the Principal Employer and take written advice when revising this Statement.
+The Trustees will review this Statement, in consultation with the investment consultants and the Principal Employer, at least every three years and without delay after any significant change in investment policy or demographic profile of the Scheme's membership.